Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: A case study of Beijing URT, China

 \item Type-\Rmnum{4}.
 Stations consist mainly of transfer stations and surrounding stations, with a few distributed at the end of branch lines.
 They usually have a steady flow of passengers (staying high or low).
 Importance is influenced by both topology and passenger flow.

 \end{itemize}

-In these four types of curves, the most obvious peaks of importance indices appear mainly in the morning period (see Figure \ref{fig:f4.sub1}), midday period (see Figure \ref{fig:f4.sub2}) and evening period (see Figure \ref{fig:f4.sub1} and \ref{fig:f4.sub3}).
-Therefore, we extract those typical periods in the morning, midday and evening of the day for further analysis.
-The importance index of each station in the three periods can be obtained by using Equation \ref{eq4}, and the result is shown in Figure \ref{fig:f6}.

-The importance index fluctuates from station to station over the same time period.
+In these four types of curves, the most obvious peaks of importance indices appear mainly in the morning (see Figure \ref{fig:f4.sub1}), midday (see Figure \ref{fig:f4.sub2}) and evening (see Figure \ref{fig:f4.sub1} and \ref{fig:f4.sub3}).
+Therefore, we extract the typical periods in the morning, midday and evening of the day for further analysis.
+The importance index of each station in the morning-midday-evening periods can be obtained by using Equation \ref{eq4}.
+As shown in Figure \ref{fig:f6}, the importance index fluctuates from station to station over the same time period.
 In particular, the difference in importance between adjacent stations is often large, reflecting that the importance of stations within the same line varies significantly.
 Therefore, even within the same line, different stations should be protected selectively according to the importance level.
-The level of importance of transfer stations is higher overall (station identifications (IDs) that less than 54 are transfer stations).
-A few nontransfer stations also have high indices of importance.
-Under the dual influence of passenger flow and topological structure, the importance of stations is not necessarily related to whether the station is a transfer station.
+Moreover, most transfer stations (station IDs are less than 54) are with higher importance.
+A few nontransfer stations also have high indices of importance, since the importance of stations is not necessarily related to whether the station is a transfer station under the dual influence of passenger flow and topological structure.